JOSESAMUEL14/ScriptureLM-SelfBuilt/README.md

 - **Location:** `data/raw/bible_corpus.txt`
 - **Size:** 31,102 verses
-- **Format:** One verse per line, with Book/Chapter/Verse references
+- **Format:** One verse per line, in `[Book Chapter:Verse] verse text` format

 **Example corpus format:**

 ```
-Genesis 1:1  In the beginning God created the heaven and the earth.
+[Genesis 1:1] In the beginning God created the heaven and the earth.
-Genesis 1:2  And the earth was without form, and void...
+[Genesis 1:2] And the earth was without form, and void...
-John 3:16    For God so loved the world, that he gave his only begotten Son...
+[John 3:16] For God so loved the world, that he gave his only begotten Son...
 ```

 ---